Title

 According to a recent article about this subject:

-“Computational biology hinges on mutual respect between researchers from different disciplines, and a key element of respect is understand a colleague’s particular expertise.” [carpenter_cultivating_2021]
+“Computational biology hinges on mutual respect between scientists from different disciplines, and key elements of respect are understanding a colleague’s particular expertise and motivation.” [way_field_2021]

 In this course we hope to give you a bit more of an understanding of the variety of perspectives that your colleagues might have.